AnatolianTeam/Anatolian-Team-Services/docs/Testnet/ar.io/stake-delegation.md

 ---
-title: 💰 Stake Activation
+title: 💰 Delegation
-description: Ar.io stake activation guide.
+description: Ar.io delegation guide.
 image: ./img/Ar-Service-Cover.jpg
 keywords: [Ar.io, Ar, permaweb, kurulum, rehber]
 ---

-# Ar.io Stake Activation Guide
+# Ar.io Delegation Guide

 If you have completed the operations on the previous page, we will activate staking here.